jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 floor.addTexture("../objects/stones_normal.png", "normal");
 ```

-We are going to create a vector to contain the difference objects.
+We are going to create a vector to contain the different objects.
 Add the following code after we have added the textures to the models.

 ```cpp
 // Define objects